-Rolex Grand Slam of Eventing: everything you need to know
+Rolex Grand Slam of Eventing: the $350,000 prize Oliver Townend could win at Badminton

 What is the Rolex Grand Slam of Eventing?

-The Rolex Grand Slam of Eventing is a cash prize, given by watch-makers Rolex, to any event rider who can consecutively win the three biggest four-stars events in the sport — Mitsubishi Motors Badminton Horse Trials and Land Rover Burghley Horse Trials in Britain and the Land Rover Kentucky Three-Day Event in the USA.
+The Rolex Grand Slam of Eventing is a cash prize, given by watch-makers Rolex, to any event rider who can consecutively win the three biggest four-stars events in the sport — Badminton and Burghley in Britain and Kentucky in the USA.
 The events can be won in any order.
-Badminton and Kentucky take place in the spring each year, with Kentucky usually the week before Badminton, and Burghley in September.
+Badminton and Kentucky take place in the spring each year, with Kentucky usually the week before Badminton (two weeks in 2024), and Burghley in September.

 A rider can use the same or different horses for each event, but in reality a minimum of two horses are needed to win the Rolex Grand Slam of Eventing because the same horse would not run at Kentucky and Badminton as they are too close together.

-How much is the prize money for the Rolex Grand Slam of Eventing?
+How much is the prize money for the Rolex Grand Slam?

 $350,000 (around £255,000).
 The prize was initially $250,000 when the Rolex Grand Slam was conceived in 1999, but was increased to $350,000 in February 2008.

-Which riders have won the Rolex Grand Slam of Eventing?
+Who are the Rolex Grand Slam winners?

 Britain’s Pippa Funnell completed the challenge in 2003 — she won Kentucky 2003 on Primmore’s Pride, Badminton on Supreme Rock and Burghley on Primmore’s Pride.